-The video game Industry and the creation and distribution of video games have changed beyond all recognition in the past five years.
+The video game industry and the creation and distribution of video games have changed beyond all recognition in the past ten years.
 No longer is the route to employment solely through the behemoths that publish AAA games, costing millions to make and bring to market.
-With the viability of game creation tools now available to all through free licences for Unity, Unreal and others, there has not been a time since the inception of bedroom coders over thirty years ago where it has been easier to get into the industry.
+With the viability of game creation tools now available to all, it has never been easier to get into the industry.

-UCAS 2017 tariff, standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘C’ in both GCSE Maths & English.
+Standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘C’ in both GCSE Maths & English.
 This equates to MMP at Btec National Diploma level, grades CCD at ‘A’ Level, and on the Diploma Foundation Studies (Art, Design & Media) this is equal to a Merit.
-Applicants will be expected to show evidence of engine based coding or other applicable coding examples (HTML5, asp.net etc).
+Applicants for the Games Development pathway will be expected to show evidence of engine-based coding or other applicable coding examples (HTML5, asp.net etc).

-In line with the widening participation brief and lifelong learning strategy, the Institute will also encourage applications from non-traditional learners who lack formal academic qualifications.
-All such non-traditional applicants will be interviewed, set an appropriate piece of work and a judgement made taking into account their academic potential and relevant experience.
+TEC Partnership will also encourage applications from non-traditional learners who lack formal academic qualifications.
+All such non-traditional applicants will be interviewed, set an appropriate piece of work and a judgement made considering their academic potential and relevant experience.

 What you will learn

-The final year is where you bring all the skills you have learnt in your Final Major Project, creating a fully featured game in order to sell your skills to the wider gaming industry.
-There is also a dissertation to complete and you will also be tasked with creating yourself on online portfolio to show off the skills and work you have produced across the breadth of the course.
+The final year is where you bring all the skills you have learnt to your Final Major Project, creating a fully featured game to sell your skills to the wider gaming industry.
+There is also a dissertation to complete, and you will also be tasked with creating yourself an online portfolio to show off the skills and work you have produced across the breadth of the course.

 Learning & Teaching Methods

-The course is fundamentally designed to enable the student to progress into the industry, whether that be moving into a recognised development team, or forming their own team in order to create their own games and experiences.
-On the previous degree, we have had students work on the latest Lego games along with students already licenced to publish on Xbox, Playstation, Nintendo e-Shop and Steam.
-Students have also gone on to work at Sumo Digital, the UK’s largest independent development studio.
+The course is fundamentally designed to enable the student to progress into the industry, whether that be moving into a recognised development team, or forming their own team to create their own games and experiences.
+We have had students go on to work on the latest games for Rockstar and Sumo Digital for Xbox One, Playstation 4 and 5 and PC along with students licensed to publish on Xbox, Playstation, Nintendo e-Shop and Steam.
 This is a result of the quality and variety of delivery that is at the core of the course.